vikejs/vike/readme.md

 pages/about.page.vue        /about
 ```

-Route can also be defined with route strings and route functions; route strings enable simple parameterized routing while route functions enable full programmatic flexibility.
+Alternatively, a page's route can be defined with a route string or a route function.
+Route strings enable simple parameterized routing (e.g. `/movies/:id`), and route functions enable full programmatic flexibility (to implement advanced routing such as route guards).

 Unlike Next.js/Nuxt, *you* define how your pages are rendered: